jichang/Logical/README.md

-The implementation of langauge is based on this [paper](http://www.cse.unt.edu/~tarau/research/2017/eng.pdf), but the syntax is different
+The implementation of langauge is based on this [paper](http://www.cse.unt.edu/~tarau/research/2017/eng.pdf), but the syntax is based on S-expression

 ```lisp
 (Relation (entity0 entity1) (goal0 goal1 goal2))